 There are two types of credit cards — those that allow you to earn valuable points and miles on everyday purchases and then those that provide valuable benefits simply by having the card.
-For the later, there are many cards that pretty much stay in my sock drawer, so to speak, and the benefits I receive on an annual basis far outweigh the annual fees.
+For the latter, there are many cards that pretty much stay in my sock drawer, so to speak, and the benefits I receive on an annual basis far outweigh the annual fees.
 Two cards that absolutely fall into this category are the IHG Rewards Club Premier Credit Card and the IHG Rewards Club Select Credit Card (no longer available to new applicants).

 While both cards have many benefits, both offer a discount/rebate when using your points to redeem for a free night.
 Fortunately, if you are a cardmember of both cards, you can stack the savings and really come out ahead for all IHG point reservations.

 - Key Link: IHG Rewards Club Premier Credit Card — Earn 140,000 IHG points after spending $3,000 on the card within the first three months.
+This is the highest offer we’ve seen yet and set to expire on Jan.
+13, 2021.

 IHG Premier Credit Card: 4th Night Free

-When the IHG Rewards Club Premier Credit Card launched last year, one of the more favorable benefits was that you’d receive your fourth night free on all reservations booked with points.
-For those why typically stay 4+ nights at IHG properties, this is a huge way to save your points.
+When the IHG Rewards Club Premier Credit Card launched a few years, one of the more favorable benefits was that you’d receive your fourth night free on all reservations booked with points.
+For those who typically stay 4+ nights at IHG properties, this is a huge way to save your points.
 While other hotel chains also give you a free night when you use your points, such as Hilton and Marriott, it requires you to stay an extra night since you’ll get the fifth night free (instead of your fourth night with IHG).
 For me personally, there are many times throughout the year where staying four nights at a single hotel is a common occurrence, but five nights is a stretch.

 IHG Select Credit Card: 10% Rebate